 The Company has net operating loss carryforwards in a number of states.
-The tax benefit of these net operating losses is \$0.2 million.
-These state net operating losses expire in 2011 and later.
+The tax benefit of these net operating losses is \$0.4 million.
+These state net operating losses expire in 2013 and later.
 The Company has net operating loss carryforwards in foreign countries.
-The tax benefit of these net operating losses is \$26.2 million.
-These net operating losses expire in 2010 and later.
+The tax benefit of these net operating losses is \$28.6 million.
+These net operating losses expire in 2011 and later.

-The Company has not provided deferred income taxes or foreign withholding taxes on \$2.7 million and \$6.5 million of undistributed earnings of its non-U.S. subsidiaries as of December 31, 2009 and 2008, respectively, since the Company intends to reinvest these earnings indefinitely.
-The U.S. tax impact upon repatriation, net of foreign tax credits, would be \$0.3 million and \$0.7 million for the years ended December 31, 2009 and 2008, respectively.
+The Company has not provided deferred income taxes or foreign withholding taxes on \$2.0 million and \$2.7 million of undistributed earnings of its non-U.S. subsidiaries as of December 31, 2010 and 2009, respectively, since the Company intends to reinvest these earnings indefinitely.
+The Company would have zero U.S. tax impact upon repatriation, net of foreign tax credits, for the year ended December 31, 2010.
+The U.S. tax impact upon repatriation, net of foreign tax credits, would be \$0.3 million for the year ended December 31, 2009.